-Bond producer Barbara Broccoli was impressed by the Norwegian experience: “Norway is a very beautiful country.
-The scenery is absolutely incredible… I just have to take off my hat for all the support we got in Norway and for the highly skilled film workers,” she told a Norwegian newspaper.
-Further big shoots include Marvel’s Black Widow, Christopher Nolan’s Tenet and Denis Villeneuve’s Dune.
+Bond producer Barbara Broccoli was also impressed by Norway for the filming of No Time to Die: “Norway is a very beautiful country.
+The scenery is absolutely incredible… I just have to take off my hat for all the support we got in Norway and for the highly skilled film workers."

-The budget requirements (about $3m for a feature film or $1m per episode for a drama) and need for 30% of financing to come from outside Norway means the incentive has been used mostly by big international films like those listed and Mission: Impossible — Fallout, or high-end TV co-productions such as Netflix’s The Innocents or Paradox/HBO’s Wilderness.
+The country's 25% incentive has also been a huge drawcard.
+The budget requirements (about $3m for a feature film or $1m per episode for a drama) and need for 30% of financing to come from outside Norway means the incentive has been used mostly by big international films like those listed or high-end TV co-productions such as Netflix’s The Innocents or Paradox/HBO’s Wilderness.

 In 2020, the incentive budget has spent $10.4m (nok103.3m) — capped at $6.9m (nok68m) for this year, but combined with previous unspent funds.

 The incentive is particularly important because Norway is more expensive than many other European shooting destinations.
 The national incentive can be topped up by local support, for instance the Western Norway Film Commission can help productions access the media fund Zefyr.
-But of course it is never just about money.
-“We have this incredible nature,” Asbjornsen says, in reference to the northern lights, accessible glaciers and magnificent fjords.
-The country also boasts highly skilled crews who speak perfect English — and “the more Norwegian crew you use, the more refund you get”, Asbjornsen adds.
+The country also boasts highly skilled crews who speak perfect English — and “the more Norwegian crew you use, the more refund you get”, says Norwegian producer Oyvind Asbjornsen.

 Local VFX house gimpVille has also proved it can deliver visual effects as impressive as any Hollywood outfit following its work on Norwegian disaster films The Quake and Roar Uthaug’s The Wave.
 “In terms of infrastructure, skills and level of technology, we are competitive,” says Asbjornsen.

-Norway boasts stunning natural scenery, skilled crews who speak perfect English, and top-notch VFX specialists including Gimpville and Storm Studios.
+As outlined by the Mission: Impossible and Bond production teams, Norway boasts stunning natural scenery and skilled crews who speak perfect English.
 “We have a lot of ‘virgin’ locations for the international industry, the infrastructure is well developed and the crew are of international standard,” says Truls Kontny, head of Film Commission Norway.
 “This might be why we are seeing increasing demand from abroad and the awareness of what we have to offer is increasing.”